BEICBIM/BEICPBLChallenge/Phase3/Stakeholders_Roles/Owner.md

   * Work on similar requirements.
   * Experience on design-build projects or familiarity open source collaboration project teams.
   * Experience or familiarity with using shared file servers and collaborative Information Technology tools.
-  * Experience or familiarity with high perfromance fostering management techniques (e.g. Lean) on cross disciplanry teams.
+  * Experience or familiarity with high-performance fostering management techniques (e.g. Lean) on cross disciplanry teams.

 See [Contribute.md](https://github.com/BEICBIM/BEICPBLChallenge/blob/master/Contribute.md) for information about contributing to this project repository.